jbhoot/pin-unpin-tab/README.md

 - a click on the pin icon on browser toolbar
 - a keyboard shortcut 'Alt-P'
-- a long left mouse click anywhere on the webpage
+- a long left mouse click anywhere on the webpage (an arguably more efficient alternative to the no longer possible double-click on tab)
     - This option can be enabled or disabled on the add-on's preferences page.
     - The minimum duration to hold down the click can be set.
     - This approach will not work on [AMO webpages](https://addons.mozilla.org/) and the Firefox pages (eg., about:addons)

+**Note that double-click on a tab (active or not) to pin/unpin is not going to be possible due to the limitations of the WebExtensions technology.
+Only Mozilla can fix it, not me.
+Look [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1246706) and [here](https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1356949) for more details.**

 ## Planned Enhancements

-This section lists the enhancements I have in mind.
-Though I am not sure if the WebExtension API possesses the required capabilities.
-We will see as we go.

-- Customizable keyboard shortcut.
+- A customizable keyboard shortcut
-- ~~Double-click on a tab (active or not) to toggle the pinned status~~
-    - This is probably never going to be possible due to the limitations of the WebExtensions technology.
-Look [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1246706) and [here](https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1356949).

 ## Credits